dchansen06/music-player/README.md

 [![Build](https://github.com/dchansen06/music-player/actions/workflows/build.yml/badge.svg)](https://github.com/dchansen06/music-player/actions/workflows/build.yml)

 # music-player
-A C++ music player built off of SDL2 for playing and controling music from the terminal
+A C++ music player built off of SDL2 for playing and controlling music from the terminal

 ## License information
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.